Some properties are exempt from Council Tax. This means that no Council Tax is payable whilst certain conditions are met.

-The exemptions below are for occupied properties, and they last for as long as the property meets the description -
+The exemptions below last for as long as the property meets the description -

-Occupiers who would be liable for council tax would need to be certified by a doctor to be suffering from severe impairment of intelligence and social functioning, which appears to be permanent.
-You also need to be entitled to at least one of a number of benefits.
+- liable occupiers would need to be certified by a doctor to be suffering from severe impairment of intelligence and social functioning, which appears to be permanent

 - an annex which is part of another domestic property, and the person living in it is a dependent relative of a person living in the main property